behemoth-namph/auto-generate-games/local-d402a8d9-4dd0-46e6-aad1-4a7334dea731/docs/SPEC.md

       **Require Bounded:** True
       **Gravity:** False
     **Steps:**
+      - Identify selected patch location.
+      - Compute straight-line path to target.
+      - Verify all intermediate cells are empty.
-      - Ensure target cell is empty
+      - Verify target cell is empty.
-      - Check adjacency to existing path
-      - Validate path connectivity after placement **Movement:**
+      - If valid, return is_valid=true and a move-preview object.
+      - If invalid, return is_valid=false and error feedback.
+**Movement:**
   **Allowed:** slide
   **Directions:**